What Is Towing and Labor Coverage?

 That said, there are a few important limitations to keep in mind when you're traveling:

 - Towing distance caps still apply.
-If your policy only covers up to 15 miles of towing and you're stranded 40 miles from the nearest shop, you'll pay the difference.
+Basic plans typically cover just 5–25 miles.
+If you're stranded 40 miles from the nearest shop, you'll pay the difference out of pocket.

 - State-specific exclusions may exist.
-Some insurers have geographic carve-outs.
-For example, Travelers uses a different affiliate provider in states like California, Alaska, and Hawaii.
+Some insurers have geographic carve-outs or use different affiliate providers in certain states.

 How to File a Towing and Labor Claim